-Since wolves were first reintroduced to YNP, millions of visitors have had the opportunity to view wolves in the wild.
-This has not been without controversy, with disagreement surrounding population size, impacts on the elk population, and how to best manage wolves.
+Since wolves were first reintroduced to YNP, millions of visitors have had the opportunity to authentically view wolves in the wild.
+This has not been without controversy, with disagreement surrounding population size, impacts on the elk population, and general ideology on how to best manage feral canines.
 Wolf management continues to be a high priority issue for both the regional public and the National Park Service.

-While the federal government funded the original restoration and monitoring of wolves from 1995-1996, this funding eventually dried up.
+While the federal government funded the original restoration and monitoring of wolves from 1995-1996, this funding has since dried-up.
 The Yellowstone Park Foundation (now Yellowstone Forever), established in 1996, stepped in to raise private contributions to continue wolf research and monitoring in the park.
 As part of the pack of donors to Yellowstone Forever, the Wild Tribute team is honored to be a part of the storied Yellowstone Wolf Project.

-Wolf research and monitoring in Yellowstone is a year-round strategy that is critical to the long-term health of the species in the park and surrounding open space.
+Wolf research in Yellowstone is a year-round strategy that is critical to the long-term health of the species in the park and surrounding open space.
 Yellowstone’s wolf biologists and field staff conduct research efforts to capture and collar wolves, gather genetic samples for testing and lab work, conduct winter/summer field studies on predation and pup survival, and log numerous aerial monitoring flights.
-This level of fieldwork and science helps the park better understand the wolf population and territories, their relationships with prey species (like elk and bison), monitor the health of packs, and identify disease or health issues in the population.
+This level of fieldwork and science helps the park better understand wolf territories and their relationships with prey species (e.g., bison and elk) in addition to monitoring wolves' overall health, including but limited to, identifying disease or other health concerns within any given population.

-Yellowstone Forever, and Wild Tribute, are here to ensure this vital program continues to move forward with our eyes on a healthy and fruitful Yellowstone ecosystem “For the Benefit and Enjoyment of the People”.
+Yellowstone Forever, and Wild Tribute, are here to ensure this vital program continues to move forward with our eyes on a healthy and fruitful Yellowstone ecosystem “For the Benefit and Enjoyment of the People” for generations to come.